 What is an Elimination Diet?

-Functional medicine healthcare practitioners often use an elimination diet to removes foods that are known to commonly cause food allergies, sensitivities, or food intolerances to see if symptoms improve.
+Functional medicine healthcare practitioners often use an elimination diet to remove foods that are known to commonly cause food allergies, sensitivities, or food intolerances to see if symptoms improve.
 Once symptoms resolve, the foods are reintroduced one at a time to assess for any negative symptoms associated with food.1,2

 An elimination diet is usually followed for about four to six weeks and can be used to help identify which foods are contributing to symptoms, such as which foods may be causing an imbalance in your gut microbiome.